xelatex/homepage/source/_posts/Battlefield-Calico-Flannel-Weave-and-Docker-Overlay-Network.md

 Multi-host networking means aggregating containers on different hosts to a same virtual network, and also these networking providers (Calico, etc.) are organized as a clustering network, too.
 The cluster organizations are called network model in this post.
 Technically, these four solutions uses different network model to organize their own network topology.

 **Calico** implements a pure Layer 3 approach to achieve a simpler, higher scaling, better performance and more efficient multi-host networking.
 So Calico can not be treated as an `overlay network`.
 The pure Layer 3 approach avoids the packet encapsulation associated with the Layer 2 solution which simplifies diagnostics, reduces transport overhead and improves performance.
-Calico also implements BGP protocl for routing combined with a pure IP network, thus allows Internetl scaling for virtual networks.
+Calico also implements BGP protocl for routing combined with a pure IP network, thus allows Internet scaling for virtual networks.

 **Flannel** has two different network model to choose.
 One is called UDP backend, which is a simple IP-over-IP solutions which uses a TUN device to encapsulate every IP fragment in a UDP packet, thus forming an overlay network; the other is a VxLAN backend, which is same as Docker Overlay Network.
 I have run a simple test for these two models, VxLAN is much more faster than UDP backend.
 The reason, I suggest, is that VxLAN is well supported by Linux Kernel, while UDP backend implements a pure software-layer encapsulation.
 Flannel requires a Etcd cluster to store the network configuration, allocate subnets and auxiliary data (such as host's IP).
 And the packet routing also requires the cooperation of Etcd cluster.
 Besides, Flannel runs a seperate process `flanneld` on host environment to support packet switching.
 Apart from Docker, flannel can also used for traditional VMs.